 Golf carts have become an essential mode of transportation in many communities, golf courses, and recreational areas.
-As a golf cart owner, one of the common questions that arise is whether it's advisable to leave the cart plugged in all the time.
+As a golf cart owner, one of the common questions that arise is whether it's advisable to leave the cart plugged in all the time when not using.

 In this comprehensive guide, we'll explore the benefits and potential drawbacks of leaving your golf cart plugged in continuously, helping you make an informed decision about the best practices for maintaining your golf cart's battery.